How to Cold Call: The Complete Guide for Sales Reps

 - Best days: Tuesday, Wednesday, Thursday

-- Worst time: Monday morning (6 AM - noon)
+- Worst time: Monday morning (6 AM to noon)

 - Best day overall: Wednesday shows 50% higher success rates than Monday